 Canon EOS C700 Review

-In addition, Canon has introduced the CN-E20mm T1.5 L F, a full-manual 20mm Cinema Prime Lens designed for cameras with an EF Mount, which is planned to begin arriving in the fall of 2018.
+In addition, Canon has introduced the CN-E20mm T1.5 L F, a full-manual 20mm Cinema Prime Lens designed for cameras with an EF Mount, which will begin in the fall of 2018.

-It has the same image circle size as the full frame EOS 5D camera series since it is built on a new CMOS image sensor that was created by Canon.
-This sensor has a total of 5952 (H) x 3140 (V) photosites and a digital cinema 17:9 aspect ratio.
+It has the same image circle size as the full frame E.O.S.
+5D camera series since it is built on a new CMOS image sensor that Canon created.
+This sensor has 5952 (H) x 3140 (V) photosites and a digital cinema 17:9 aspect ratio.
 This allows for a large variety of shooting options to be supported.

-The EOS C700 FF offers users the same exceptional performance, operation, and modular design as its predecessor, the EOS C700, and is available with either a PL or an EF Mount (released in December 2016).
-The camera is being revealed to the general public for the first time at the NAB Show 2018 in Las Vegas from April 9-12.
+The EOS C700 FF offers users the same exceptional performance, operation, and modular design as its predecessor, the EOS C700.
+In addition, it is available with a P.L. or an EF Mount (released in December 2016).
+The camera is being revealed to the general public for the first time at the N.A.B.
+Show 2018 in Las Vegas from April 9-12.
 The event is being held at the Canon booth, which is located at C4325.

-“After hearing feedback from our clients and keeping a close eye on the direction of the market, Canon decided to make the launch of a full-frame movie camera one of its top priorities.
-With this introduction, we are really happy to see industry pros shooting their most recent projects with the C700 FF, and we look forward to seeing it in their hands.
+“After hearing feedback from our clients and keeping a close eye on the market’s direction, Canon decided to launch a full-frame movie camera as one of its top priorities.
+So with this introduction, we are delighted to see industry pros shooting their most recent projects with the C700 FF, and we look forward to seeing it in their hands.

 The fact that existing owners of Canon’s original EOS C700 cinema camera can have their Super 35mm sensor updated to the new Full-Frame sensor for a fee* will be exciting news for such owners.

-Canon Burbank and other authorized Canon facilities are prepared to perform C700 upgrades as well as lens mount swaps.
-These facilities also offer equipment drop-off, on-site repairs, and upgrades, as well as equipment testing and demonstration.
+Canon Burbank and other authorized Canon facilities are prepared to perform C700 upgrades and lens mount swaps.
+These facilities also offer equipment drop-off, on-site repairs, promotions, testing, and demonstration.

 The Sensing Unit

-The newly designed sensor that is incorporated into the EOS C700 FF offers readout at full size in addition to Super 35mm, Super 16mm, and anamorphic modes.
+The newly designed sensor incorporated into the EOS C700 FF offers full-size readout in addition to Super 35mm, Super 16mm, and anamorphic modes.
 The active image area of this sensor measures 38.1 mm by 20.1 mm.

-In addition to being able to be used with full-frame lenses, it can also be used with conventional Super 35mm lenses to originate 4K / UHD standardized production formats and with Super 16mm lenses (with the use of an adapter) to originate 2K / HD production formats in crop modes.
-Both of these capabilities are in addition to the fact that it can be used with full-frame lenses.
+In addition to being able to be used with full-frame lenses, it can also be used with conventional Super 35mm lenses to originate 4K / UHD standardized production formats and with Super 16mm lenses (with the use of an adapter) to create 2K / HD production formats in crop modes.
+These capabilities are in addition to the fact that they can be used with full-frame lenses.

 The sensor has a large color gamut that complies with ITU-R BT.2020 standards as well as a wide tonality range that is greater than 15 stops of dynamic range.
-This provides a large amount of creative freedom while grading, which results in exceptional efficiency in HDR video creation.
+This provides a large amount of creative freedom while grading, resulting in exceptional HDR video creation efficiency.

 Recording

-Canon XF-AVC and Apple ProRes are both high-performance codecs that may be used for onboard recording with the EOS C700 FF.
+Canon XF-AVC and Apple ProRes are high-performance codecs that may be used for onboard recording with the EOS C700 FF.
 You can choose either one.
-The EOS C700 FF, like other cameras in the 4K Cinema EOS series, records to CFast cards in order to capture either 4K/UHD or 2K/HD video.
+The EOS C700 FF, like other cameras in the 4K Cinema E.O.S. series, records to CFast cards to capture either 4K/UHD or 2K/HD video.

 The Oversampling 4K Processing function of the C700 FF is one of the most notable aspects of this camera.
-This function takes a 5.9K picture capture and converts it into a 4K (DCI or UHD) video with improved image clarity, less moire, and reduced noise visibility at higher ISO settings.
+This function takes a 5.9K picture capture.
+Then, it converts it into a 4K (DCI or UHD) video with improved image clarity, less moire, and reduced noise visibility at higher ISO settings.
 This is very helpful for the capture of anamorphic images on board.

-It is possible to record low-rate 2K or HD proxy data, complete with metadata, to SD cards; this is a perfect setup for offline editing.
-Additionally, the camera is capable of high-frame-rate recording at up to 168 frames per second in 2K crop and relay mode, as well as simultaneous recording onto both CFast cards.
+It is possible to record low-rate 2K or H.D. proxy data, complete with metadata, to S.D. cards; this is a perfect setup for offline editing.
+Additionally, the camera can high-frame-rate recording at up to 168 frames per second in 2K crop and relay mode andneous recording onto both CFast cards.

-In addition, the C700 FF is capable of shooting high-frame-rate video recording in Full HD at a maximum of 168 frames per second.
-Updates to the firmware in the near future will likely include support for additional formats.
+In addition, the C700 FF can shoot high-frame-rate video recording in Full HD at a maximum of 168 frames per second.
+Updates to the firmware shortly will likely include support for additional formats.

-In order to further complement the characteristics of the EOS C700 FF, Canon has turned to its reliable business partner Codex in order to provide an alternative for fully integrated (no connections required) recording as well as workflow.
+To further complement the characteristics of the EOS C700 FF, Canon has turned to its reliable business partner Codex to provide an alternative for fully integrated (no connections required) recording and workflow.

-Additionally, the C700 FF is compatible with the most recent release (1.0) of the ACESproxy color management transmission standard, which is maintained by the ACES (Academy Color Encoding System).
+Additionally, the C700 FF is compatible with the most recent release (1.0) of the ACESproxy color management transmission standard maintained by the ACES (Academy Color Encoding System).

 HDR